jpetazzo/intro-to-docker/slides/Building_Images_With_Dockerfiles.md

 ```

 * JSON syntax specifies an *exact* command to execute.

 * String syntax specifies a command to be wrapped within `/bin/sh -c "..."`.

+---

+## When to use JSON syntax and string syntax

+* String syntax:

+  * is easier to write
+  * interpolates environment variables and other shell expressions
+  * creates an extra process (`/bin/sh -c ...`) to parse the string
+  * requires `/bin/sh` to exist in the container

+* JSON syntax:

+  * is harder to write (and read!)
+  * passes all arguments without extra processing
+  * doesn't create an extra process
+  * doesn't require `/bin/sh` to exist in the container